Parvovirus H1 – ParvOryx

 Clinical Evidence of Efficacy

 ParvOryx has successfully completed a Phase I/IIa trial to treat glioblastoma multiforme in 18 patients with recurrent or progressive disease.
-Topline data from a dose-escalating Phase I/IIa pilot study for the treatment of metastatic pancreatic cancer with ParvOryx monotherapy are expected in 2019.
-In addition, ParvOryx is currently studied in compassionate uses in combination with immune-oncology drugs such as Avastin® (bevacizumab) and various immune checkpoint inhibitors.
+A dose-escalating Phase I/IIa pilot study for the treatment of metastatic pancreatic cancer with ParvOryx monotherapy in 7 patients also showed an excellent safety profile and early efficacy signals.
+In addition, ParvOryx is currently studied in follow-up programs in combination with immune-oncology drugs such as bevacizumab and various immune checkpoint inhibitors.

-Data from the two Phase I/IIa trials together with data from the combination of ParvOryx with Avastin® and/or immune checkpoint inhibitors indicate that ParvOryx is able to turn an immunogenic “cold” into a “hot” tumor by profoundly changing its microenvironment.
-This virus-induced change to the tumor microenvironment makes the tumor vulnerable against many immuno-oncology approaches, which, based on preliminary clinical findings, appears to improve progression-free-survival (PFS) and overall survival (OS).
+Data from the two Phase I/IIa trials together with data from the combination of ParvOryx with bevacizumab and/or immune checkpoint inhibitors indicate that ParvOryx is able to turn an immunogenic “cold” into a “hot” tumor by profoundly changing its microenvironment.
+This virus-induced change to the tumor microenvironment makes the tumor vulnerable against various antibody-based therapeutic approaches, which, based on preliminary clinical findings, appears to improve progression-free-survival (PFS) and overall survival (OS).